StoriaAI/StoriaApp/ENV_SETUP.md

 PORT=3001
 NODE_ENV=development

-# OpenAI System Prompt
+# OpenAI System Prompt for Music Generation - Important for non-vocal ambient music
-OPENAI_SYSTEM_PROMPT="You are an expert at analyzing text and extracting emotional mood and setting details..."
+OPENAI_SYSTEM_PROMPT="You are an expert at analyzing text and extracting emotional mood and setting details.
+Create a concise prompt (max 50 words) for generating INSTRUMENTAL background ambiance music that matches the emotional mood and setting of the text.
+Focus on: the dominant emotional mood (e.g., joyful, tense, melancholic), the setting or environment, and key ambient elements.
+IMPORTANT: Specify NO VOCALS, INSTRUMENTAL ONLY, background/ambient sound only."

 # Supabase Configuration - Important for authentication
 REACT_APP_SUPABASE_URL=https://your-project-ref.supabase.co